MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 	Although a gradual memory increase in a specific assembly may not pose an immediate problem, over time these resources will need to be disposed of or resource constraints could lead to unexpected behavior or even crashes.
 The increase in memory use by Xamarin.Forms.Core.dll indicates that this portion of the app might need to be scrutinized more carefully.

 1. Experiment with other profile instruments.
-For example, click **Call tree** and then expand individual items to get a more granular view of resource allocations.
+For example, click **Call Tree** and then expand individual items to get a more granular view of resource allocations.

 	![Monitoring memory alocations for individual resources](Images/xp-call-tree.png)

     _Monitoring memory alocations for individual resources_

-1. Click the **Stop profiling** button in the Xamarin Profiler toolbar to end the profiling session.
+1. Click the **Stop Profiling** button in the Xamarin Profiler toolbar to end the profiling session.

 	![Ending a profiling session](Images/xp-stop-profiling.png)